 We are obliged to ensure that there are safeguards in place where we make automated decisions that affect you and there is no human input.

 We aim to ensure that your exercise of your rights is made as easy as possible.
-For that reason we have ensured that you can exercise your rights by letter, email, or through the MyFCHO portal.
+For that reason we have ensured that you can exercise your rights by letter, email, or through MyAccount.
 If you are unsure about anything connected with the exercise of your information rights, please telephone us or visit our Customer Zone at our office on Union Street.

 Contact details are as follows:

 First Choice Homes Oldham, First Place, 22 Union Street, Oldham, OL1 1BE

 When you contact us to exercise any of your information rights, we will normally ask for proof of identity in order identify that we are dealing with the right person.
 We feel that this gives everyone assurance that information security is being addressed in a reasonable and proportionate way.